 Justice continues to be denied in Oregon.
 Community rights efforts in Lane and Lincoln counties have, quite wrongly, found themselves mired in the Oregon court system on issues that should’ve been considered and resolved by the people of their respective counties.
 In both instances petitions for consideration have been submitted to the Oregon Supreme Court.

-In Lane County, Community Rights Lane County has fought for deeply-set core democratic rights, with legal support from CELDF, on two duly qualified initiatives.
+In Lane County, Community Rights Lane County (CRLC) has fought for deeply-set core democratic rights, with legal support from CELDF, on two duly qualified initiatives.
 One initiative secures a right to be free from aerial sprayed herbicides.
 The other advanced a right of local community self-government to strengthen state protections for the environment.
 Both have been denied ballot access.
-The denial comes from an invented, never before applied substantive review process.
-Community Rights Lane County is fighting something heinous: efforts to take away the ability to vote all together.
+The denial comes from an invented, never-before-applied substantive review process.
+CRLC is fighting something heinous: efforts to take away the ability to vote altogether.
 The courts have assumed — by their own appointment — power over the political process that rightfully belongs to the people.

 Both Lane and Lincoln counties are looking for amicus curiae (“friends of the court” briefs) to support their efforts.
 They are also seeking donations to support the costs associated with their cases.
 Contact: communityrightslanecounty.org; lincolncountycommunityrights.org; email@example.com.

 Playing Demolition Derby with Our Democratic Rights